pacman-repo-builder/pacman-repo-builder.new/PLAN.md

 * Fetch PKGBUILDs from the AUR.
 * Customizing AUR repo URLs with `lazy-template`.
 * Build pacman repositories from within Linux containers.
+* The manifest should be in the HJSON format.

 ## Tasks before completion